void4/keyvm/README.md

 #### Domain
 A domain is just a KeyList that is structured in a way that it can run as a process.
 It points to a page to contains the code it executes and to another which it uses as data memory.

+Domains pass control by sending a message to another domain by invoking a DomainKey.
+A message consists only of a KeyListKey which is copied to the called domains' KeyList.
+In this implementation, only one domain has control at a time (single-threaded architecture).

 It is possible to copy keys and send them to another domain.
 This is the way rights are distributed throughout the system.
 A domain has only 16 slots in its KeyList, but since (KeyList)Keys can refer to other KeyLists, it is possible to create a tree of keys that is as large as necessary.

 #### Meters